MailTape/MailTape-v1/_posts/2016-12-11-Melanie-Pain.md

 track6_title: Christian Löffler - Nil
 track7_title: Tom Misch & FKJ - Losing My Way
 ---
-<p id="introduction">This morning,</p>
+<p id="introduction">This morning, we will enjoy a tasty breakfast prepare with love by our guest Mélanie Pain.
+The more I listen to French music that comes out theses days, the more I'm proud of the artists we have.
+Mélanie Pain is one of them.
+Her new album, 'Parachute', came out in October.
+She unveils her fears and thoughts with such poetry, it made me shiver.
+Today's tape is full of surprises and risks.</p>

 # **Mélanie Pain's selection**

++ ## Iron & wine - A boy with a coin
+_Mélanie Pain_: **"**A classic Iron and Wine song that is soft and strong, a beautiful folk ritournelle that sticks in your head for days.
+Love the rhythm of that song.**"**

 + ## Tortoise & Bonnie 'Prince' Billy - Thunder road
 _Mélanie Pain_: **"**Amazing cover of Bruce Springsteen with the noisy sound of Tortoise and the pristine voice of Bonnie Prince Billy.
-A bizarre and powerfull mix that works really well.
-Springsteen lyrics are wonderfull.**"**
+A bizarre and powerful mix that works really well.
+Springsteen lyrics are wonderful.**"**

-+ ## Iron & wine - A boy with a coin
-_Mélanie Pain_: **"**A classic Iron and Wine song that is soft and strong, a beautifil folk ritournelle that sticks in your head for days.
-Love the rythm of that song.**"**

 + ## Team Ghost - The Riser
-_Mélanie Pain_: **"**it's dark, melancholic, electro, noisy, it's like a soundtrack for the end of the world or for it's beginning...
-I can't wait to hear the new album of Team Ghost**"**
+_Mélanie Pain_: **"**It's dark, melancholic, electro, noisy, it's like a soundtrack for the end of the world or its beginning...
+I can't wait to hear the new album of Team Ghost.**"**

 # **Mailtape's selection**

 + ## Mélanie Pain - Lèvres Rubis
 _Louise_: **"**This piano, this voice and this chorus.
-It stays in my mind for at least a day.
-The more I listen to French music that comes out theses days, the more I'm proud of the artists we have.
-Mélanie Pain is one of them.
-She really deserves your attention.
-Go listen to 'Parachutes'.**"**
+It stays with me for nights and days.
+Mélanie Pain really deserves your attention.
+Go listen to 'Parachute'.**"**

 + ## Gordi - 00000 Million
 _Louise_: **"**Hell yeah!
 Yes, all the way.
 I'm a big big fan of Bon Iver, so I'm really picky about covers of their songs.
 Yet, this one by Gordi hit me.
 So powerful to do it a capella.
 It blown me away.**"**